By Makenna Adams

 Embroidery!
 Lately, I have devoted all of my free time to embroidering various objects I find around the house.
 I also have experimented with cross stitch.
 Perhaps you are wondering what the difference is between the two styles.
 Embroidery, which can be made with a machine or by hand, is done with a variety of different stitches and the artist has a greater range of motion with designs than with cross stitch, in which designs are made exclusively with x-shaped stitches that create an image.
 Cross stitch pieces are usually kept in the hoop in which they are created, whereas embroidery pieces can be found on clothing, towels, or virtually any fabric that is thin enough to allow a needle and thread to pass through.

 Embroidery has provided me with endless hours of entertainment.
-Traditionally, the craft has been thought of as a grandmas-only pastime.
-Maybe I am a granny at heart, because I find the craft very creatively fulfilling and therapeutic.
-If the idea of curling up on the couch, wrapped in a warm blanket, and busying yourself for hours on end by designing images exclusively with needles and thread sounds fun to you, join me, and embrace embroidery!
+Traditionally, the craft has been dismissed as a grandmas-only pastime.
+Perhaps I am a granny at heart, because I find the craft creatively fulfilling and therapeutic.
+If the idea of curling up on the couch, wrapped in a warm blanket, and busying yourself for hours on end by designing images with needles and thread sounds fun to you—join me, and embrace embroidery!